What You Need to Know to Get Health Benefits From Tea + How to Brew the Perfect Cup

-5 health benefits of tea
+5 health benefits of black tea (and the others from the Camellia sinesis plant)

 - Tea is good for the heart.
 Tea drinking is associated with reduced risk of heart attack, lowering of high blood pressure and improved cholesterol levels.

 - Tea might help prevent type 2 diabetes.
 In the large Women’s Health Study, women who consumed at least four cups of tea daily had a 30% lower risk of developing type 2 diabetes than non-tea drinkers.
 Other studies have shown that compounds in green tea help regulate blood sugar levels.
+And here’s a list of other foods I recommend for prediabetes.

 - Black tea might help your bones.
 Drinking black tea appears to improve bone density.